lnairGT/Feature-Aligned-Diffusion/README.md

 ## Results
 Following are synthetic generations with feature-aligned diffusion compared to the baseline images extracted from the original dataset.
 <img src="assets/Generations.png" alt="generations"/>

+## Citation
+If you found this repository useful, please consider citing the following: